1. MISSION STATEMENT

 The club operates under a General Safety Certificate, issued by Walsall Metropolitan Borough Council.

 On matchdays, the Safety Officer is responsible for the safety of all spectators and staff, both playing and non-playing within the confines of Banks’s Stadium.
+A link to EFL Ground Regulations is here:

 The Safety Officer is assisted in his role by the Chief Steward, the Deputy Chief Steward, Senior Stewards and general matchday stewards.